Francesco Sabatini: Biography

 Born in Palermo, he studied architecture in Rome.
-His first contacts with the Spanish monarchy was when he participated in the construction of the Palace of Caserta for the King of Naples, Charles VII, the future King Charles III of Spain.
+His first contact with the Spanish monarchy occurred when he participated in the construction of the Palace of Caserta for the King of Naples, Charles VII, the future King Charles III of Spain.
 When he was raised to the Spanish throne, he called Sabatini to Madrid in 1760, where he was positioned above the most outstanding Spanish architects of the time.
 He was appointed as Great Master of Royal Works, with the rank of lieutenant colonel at the Engineers Corps, simultaneously designated also as an honorary academician of the Academia Real de Bellas Artes de San Fernando.

 Sabatini's works are all encompassed within the neoclassical tradition, but he was not inspired fundamentally by ancient Greece and Rome, but by Italian Renaissance architecture.

-His talent as an architect and the king's support king resulted in many commissions and professional recognition.
+His talent as an architect and the king's support resulted in many commissions and professional recognition.
 He was promoted to lieutenant general of the Engineers Corps, was granted the degree of Knight of the Order of Santiago, and had direct access to the innermost royal circle after his designation as gentilhombre de camara (Gentleman of the Royal Chamber).

-The Sabatini Gardens (located in front of the north facade of the Royal Palace of Madrid, between the Bailén street and the hill of San Vicente) were not designed by him; they were created in the 1930s on the site formerly occupied by the stables constructed by Sabatini.
+The Sabatini Gardens (located in front of the north facade of the Royal Palace of Madrid, between the Calle de Bailén and the hill of San Vicente) were not designed by him; they were created in the 1930s on the site formerly occupied by the stables constructed by Sabatini.

 Furthermore, Sabatini was responsible for building the Arms Factory of Toledo, the headquarters for the Walloon Guards in Leganés (presently part of the Charles III University of Madrid), a convent in Valladolid (Santa Ana) and another one in Granada (Comendadoras of Santiago) and the well-known Chapel of the Immaculate in the Burgo de Osma Cathedral.

 He died in Madrid on February 19, 1797.